ShashankGupta10/Academia/README.md

 ---

-Thank you for using the Institute Organizing Platform!
+Thank you for using Academia!
 If you have any questions or encounter any issues, please feel free to open an issue on this repository.